 Take a stroll on Andrássy Avenue to Heroes’ Square

 Nothing better than to just take a walk via Andrássy Avenue to finish at the largest and most impressive square of the city, structured in 1896 to mark the thousandth anniversary of Hungary, called Heroes’ Square (Hősök tere).
 Located also near the City Park, this place is one of the most visited sights in Budapest.

 Discover historic Castle Hill

 The historical castle and palace complex of the Hungarian kings in Budapest.
-Completed first in 1265, but the massive Baroque palace today occupying most of the site was built between 1749 and 1769.
-Constructed high on the hill became one of the most notable places in Budapest, from where, except the streets and building, you can view the beautiful panorama of the capital.
+Completed first in 1265, but the massive Baroque palace ,today occupying most of the site, was built between 1749 and 1769.
+Constructed high on the hill became one of the most notable places in Budapest, from where, except the streets and building around, you can view the beautiful panorama of the capital.
 Significantly enjoyed by kids and adults.

 Spot the beautiful panorama from the top of Gellért Hill

 The hill was named after bishop Gellért (Gerard), who was thrown to death from the hill by pagans in the fight against Christianity in 1046.
 His statue, which faces Elizabeth Bridge (Erzsébet hid) and holds a cross, can be seen from many parts of Pest.
 At the top of the hill is the Citadel (Citadella), a fortress built by the Habsburgs after defeating Hungary’s War of Independence in 1849.
 Hill is located between the Castle Hill and Chain Bridge.

 The city of Budapest offers many free tours run on a daily basis that covers different parts and different attractions.
 Definitely worth joining one.
 I think especially around the Castle Hill and Parliament.